Is religion evil? Avg Joe’s Story

-I grew up in a very religious home.
-My Dad converted from being a Protestant to Catholic (in those days that was enough to be disowned and he practically was as his Mother refused to attend their wedding).
-Mom and he spent as much time on church activities as they did with us 8 kids.
-She would bring home the altar coverings and ‘holy towels’ as a service to the parish washing them weekly.
-She acted as if they were the shroud of Turin insuring they were treated sacredly.
-I don’t think they ever missed a mass and if you count bingo for her and K of C golf for Dad as a religious activity, they dedicated most of their lives to the church.
+I grew up in a very religious setting.
+My Dad converted from being a Protestant to Catholic.
+In those days back in the ’40’s, that was enough to be disowned.
+He was shunned by his very own Mother who refused to attend my parent’s wedding.
+He and mom spent as much time on church activities as they did with us, eight kids.
+She would bring home the church altar coverings and ‘holy towels’ as a service to the church washing them weekly.
+She acted as if each cloth was the shroud of Turin.
+She treated every item sacredly.

 Before anyone gets their fur ruffled, it worked well for my parents.
 Their belief system worked for them just fine and their commitment level exemplified that it was very real to them, and was by no means an evil institution, it just didn’t happen to be my cup of tea.
 Ultimately God is the final judge on hearts and He runs the replay booth in the end, not me or any other person on this earth.

 For me, I saw it as a no choice requirement to go to church every weekend.
 I lived as the nice quiet, but shy, perfect catholic boy all the way through 10th grade.
 I was so nice that bullies would smash the brown bag sandwiches I brought to lunch each day to try to make me cuss.
 I stood my ground with an anxiety-filled smile at their jerkiness, while holding back from wanting to punch them in the nose.